 10. Not Writing for Other Blogs

-When creating a new blog, most bloggers make a mistake of writing content only for their blog.
+When creating a new blog, most bloggers make the mistake of writing content only for their blog.

-See, how can you reach wider audience by creating content for a new blog?
+See, how can you reach a wider audience by creating content for a new blog?

-Blogging is all about reaching more people and eventually increase the exposure to your blog, right?
+Blogging is all about reaching more people and eventually increasing exposure to your blog, right?

 That’s the reason why you should start creating the best blog content for other blogs.
 Write guest posts for them and you will get a lot of traffic to your own sites.

-If you think your writing is not up to the mark and why would anyone read your blog posts, STOP everything now and ready my tips on writing motivation (takes 30 seconds).
+If you think your writing is not up to the mark and why would anyone read your blog posts, STOP everything now and read my tips on writing motivation (takes 30 seconds).